reCAPTCHA demo: Simple page

 The college should address:

-• success rates on a minority of AS courses
+• lower retention on a small minority of courses

 What does the provider need to do to improve?